matowens/ng-notify/README.md

 grunt test
 ```

 Next, you'll want to do all of your development within three locations.
 If you add changes anywhere else, they're likely to be overwritten during the build process.
-These two files are:
+These locations are:

 `src/scripts/ng-notify.js` - for any script modifications.